What I'm reading in 2026

 Mariana Enriquez

 Horror stories as well.
 In my opinion more fun than Of the Flesh.
 Probably because this one is from a single author.
-I've read one other book from the same author (Our share of the night), and thought it was decent.
+I've read one other book from the same author (Our Share of Night), and thought it was decent.
 This one I enjoyed more, probably because the other book felt needlessly long.

 Carl's Doomsday Scenario